 Findings include symblephara (adhesions between the tarsal and bulbar conjunctiva); trichiasis (in-turning eyelashes); keratoconjunctivitis sicca; corneal neovascularization, opacification, and keratinization; and conjunctival shrinkage and keratinization.

-Diagnosis is usually by finding a symblepharon in a patient without a history of local radiation or severe perennial allergic conjunctivitis.
+Diagnosis is usually by finding a progressive symblepharon in a patient without a history of local radiation or severe perennial allergic conjunctivitis.

 Treatment can include tear substitutes, topical anti-inflammatory therapy, epilation of in-turning lashes, and often dapsone or systemic immunosuppressive therapy.

 |Drug Name||Select Trade|

 |Cequa, Gengraf , Neoral, Restasis, Sandimmune, SangCya, Verkazia|

 |Cyclophosphamide, Cytoxan, Neosar|